Walt Brown (creationist): Reception

-Walt Brown has had contentious relations with other creationist organizations.
-The young earth creationist organization, Answers in Genesis has a standing offer to Brown to publish some of his material in their journals but Brown has declined.
-The old earth creationist organization, Answers in Creation has published material rebutting Brown's hydroplate theory.
+Walt Brown had contentious relations with other creationist organizations.
+The young earth creationist organization Answers in Genesis had a standing offer to Brown to publish some of his material in their journals but Brown declined.
+The old earth creationist organization Answers in Creation has published material rebutting Brown's hydroplate theory.
 The Christian American Scientific Affiliation website features a video critical of Brown's video "God's Power and Scripture's Authority" by Steven H. Schimmrich of Kutztown University of Pennsylvania.

-Brown has stated that no "evolutionist" will publicly debate with him, but has been accused by opponents of complicating such debates.
+Brown stated that no "evolutionist" will publicly debate with him, but was accused by opponents of complicating such debates.
 An abortive attempt at such a debate was held in 1989 and 1990 in the pages of Creation/Evolution, the National Center for Science Education journal, before Brown refused to continue.
 Joe Meert of Gondwana Research, a journal promoting research related to the origin and evolution of continents, alleges he "signed a contract" for such a debate with Brown in 2000.
 He says Brown disputed the terms of the contract and it did not take place.
 Brown stated on his website that the actual reason for the debate not taking place was that the Meert wanted to add religion and since Dr. Brown is not a theologian, he wanted the debate to be strictly science.
-According to Georgia State University biology professor Fred K. Parrish, who afterwards said he was "tricked" into an April 1985 public debate with Brown, says Brown has a set of preconditions (such as Brown speaks first, the debate moderator sits on his side, and all debate material would be scientific, not religious in nature).
+According to Georgia State University biology professor Fred K. Parrish, who afterwards said he was "tricked" into an April 1985 public debate with Brown, says Brown had a set of preconditions (such as Brown speaking first, the debate moderator sitting on his side, and all debate material being scientific, not religious in nature).